John-H-B/John-H-B/README.md

 ### Hi there 👋

 This is my personal github profile.
 Most of the repos are repurposed from larger pieces of work, but show some interesting effects or just include code that I hope may be useful for others.
+These other pieces of work I published to our research github, or couldn't be published due to private data.

 If you're working with conditional binary probabilities the <i>PairProbabilityCopulas</i> repo might be of interest.